farm-ng/amiga-dev-kit/website/docs/api/controller_service/README.md

 ---
 id: controller-info
-title: Controller 101
+title: Controller
 ---

-# Controller
+# Controller Service Overview

 The Controller is the autonomy hub of the Amiga.
 It takes in user commands and turns them into actions the robot can perform.